google/santa/docs/development/sync-protocol.md

 Santa applies rules idempotently and is designed to receive rules multiple times without issue.

 One caveat to be aware of is that when a clean sync is requested in the `preflight` stage, the client expects that at least one rule will be sent by the sync service in the `ruledownload` stage.
-If no rules are sent then the client is expected to keep its old set of rules prior to the client or server requesting a clean sync.
+If no rules are sent then the client is expected to keep its old set of rules prior to the client or server requesting a clean sync and the client will continue to request a clean sync on all subsequent syncs until a successful sync completes that includes at least one rule.

 #### `ruledownload` Request